Distal bile duct cancer stages

 TNM stands for Tumour, Node and Metastasis.
 The system describes:

-• whether the cancer has spread to a different part of the body (M)
+- whether the cancer has spread to another part of the body further away from the bile ducts (M)

 Tumour (T) stages

-There are 4 main T stages for distal bile duct cancer, from T1 to T4.
+There are 4 main T stages for distal bile duct cancer.
+They are numbered from T1 to T4:

 T1 means the tumour is inside the bile duct and has grown less than 5mm into the bile duct wall.

-T2 means the tumour has grown between 5 and 12 mm into the wall of the bile duct.
+T2 means the tumour has grown between 5 and 12 mm into the bile duct wall.

-T3 means the tumour has grown more than 12mm into the wall of the bile duct.
+T3 means the tumour has grown more than 12mm into the bile duct wall.

-T4 means the tumour is growing into nearby main blood vessels.
-This includes the celiac artery, superior mesenteric artery, or the common hepatic artery.
+T4 means the tumour is growing into a main blood vessel near the bile ducts.

 Node (N) stages